Sunday, January 30, 2011

 Once you're comfortable with the basic formula you can, if desired, go on to experiment by adding other ingredients to the dough.
 This can be a lot of fun, as even a slight change will often give you a completely different loaf.

 For instance, tossing in just a half cup each of wheat bran and oat bran in place of one cup of the flour creates a pleasant variation that's especially nice toasted.
-If you replace the all-purpose flour with white whole wheat flour, you'll end up with a healthier, heartier bread that still tastes more like white than whole wheat—perfect for those picky eaters.
+If you replace the all-purpose flour with white whole wheat flour (which is 100% whole grain flour that is made from a 'lighter' variety of wheat) you'll end up with a healthier, heartier bread that still tastes more like white than whole wheat—perfect for those picky eaters.

 Here are a few other things you could do:

-—Substitute one cup of cracked wheat, cornmeal, polenta, or old-fashioned oats for one cup of the all-purpose flour.
+—Substitute one cup of cracked wheat, cornmeal, polenta, or rolled oats for one cup of the all-purpose flour.

 —Try a cup or two of stone ground rye flour.